jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 /OutlineTitles true def
 ```

+The outlining code would be improved by the routine requested in [issue&nbsp;18](http://github.com/jdaw1/placemat/issues/18).

 ## Rotation

 The numeric parameter `RotationTitlesAboveBelowOverCirclearray` rotates the whole circle by that many degrees, in the QvA08  example by `30`.